-- A double headed underfloor wheel lathe is to be installed within the Wheel Lathe building. - For the Ultimate design year scenario the wheel lathe is proposed to operate 8 hours per day, 7 days a week.
-The production rate is 5 passenger train wheelsets per 8hour shift. - o Use may extend to 16 hours per day when expanded to 46 eight car sets and (07:00 to 23:00), and 24-hour work days for full Augmentation. - The train is not operational during the lathing process and the train is moved using an electric train shunter.

-Infrastructure Workshop and Rail Store:

-- The Infrastructure Workshop is proposed to be used during the 07:00 to 18:00 daytime period only. - General operational noise sources from the buildings are limited to mechanical plant equipment.

-· Distribution and Traction building:

-- The Distribution and Traction building equipment will operate 24 hours per day, 7 days per week. - The only environmental noise emission sources identified for this building are the transformers and reactor.

-- Harmonic Filters form part of the DC Switchboard and are installed indoors in a purpose built switch room.
-Noise emission will therefore not be significant and has not been included in the noise model. - Noise emission from circuit breakers has not been included in the operational noise assessment as they occur under fault conditions, which are highly irregular events. - Bulk Supply building: - The Bulk Supply equipment will operate 24 hours per day, 7 days per week. - The only environmental noise emission source identified for this building is the bulk supply transformer. - Fire pump room: - The pump only operates in emergencies and is not part of the environmental noise model. - A diesel pump with lower sound power will be sought during procurement. - Additional acoustic treatment of the building envelope is not considered reasonable or feasible for the limited operation of the pump. - The louvres have been positioned on the western and southern sides of the building so as to direct noise away from the most sensitive locations.
+- For the Ultimate design year scenario the wheel lathe is proposed to operate 8 hours per day, 7 days a week.
+The production rate is 5 passenger train wheelsets per 8-hour shift. - Use may extend to 16 hours per day when expanded to 46 eight car sets and (07:00 to 23:00), and 24-hour work days for full Augmentation. - The train is not operational during the lathing process and the train is moved using an electric train shunter. - Infrastructure Workshop and Rail Store: - The Infrastructure Workshop is proposed to be used during the 07:00 to 18:00 daytime period only. - General operational noise sources from the buildings are limited to mechanical plant equipment. - Distribution and Traction building: - The Distribution and Traction building equipment will operate 24 hours per day, 7 days per week. - The only environmental noise emission sources identified for this building are the transformers and reactor. - Harmonic Filters form part of the DC Switchboard and are installed indoors in a purpose built switch room.
+Noise emission will therefore not be significant and has not been included in the noise model. - Noise emission from circuit breakers has not been included in the operational noise assessment as they occur under fault conditions, which are highly irregular events. - Bulk Supply building: - o The Bulk Supply equipment will operate 24 hours per day, 7 days per week. - The only environmental noise emission source identified for this building is the bulk supply transformer. - Fire pump room: - The pump only operates in emergencies and is not part of the environmental noise model. - A diesel pump with lower sound power will be sought during procurement. - Additional acoustic treatment of the building envelope is not considered reasonable or feasible for the limited operation of the pump. - The louvres have been positioned on the western and southern sides of the building so as to direct noise away from the most sensitive locations.